-Calpine opposes the waiver process, stating that "commercially reasonable price" and "commercially reasonable actions" are unacceptably vague standards and should not be left to Energy Division's discretion.
-Calpine states that a waiver process should establish that LSEs could not obtain capacity at "reasonable" prices, which should include the cost of plausible alternatives, such as developing new resources or attracting additional imports.
+"reasonable" prices, which should include the cost of plausible alternatives, such as developing new resources or attracting additional imports.
 Calpine suggests a reasonable benchmark could be the cost of new storage to be online by 2021.
 CalCCA counters that "commercially reasonable" is a well-understood legal term and opposes defining a price as that could have the potential adverse effect of all resources being offered at that price.
+Calculated at that price.